architdate/PKHeX-Plugins/README.md

-# PKHeX-Plugins
+# About
-Plugins for PKHeX
-Uses the Plugin Interface in the base PKHeX repository.
+This project uses `PKHeX.Core` and PKHeX's `IPlugin` interface to provide PKHeX program enhancements, namely **Auto**mated **Mod**ifications to create Legal Pokémon.
+Please refer to the [Wiki](https://github.com/architdate/PKHeX-Plugins/wiki) for more information regarding the functionalities provided by this project.

 ## Building
-This needs any IDE that supports compiling .NET based code (Ideally 4.6+).
-Recommended IDE is Visual Studio 2017
+This project requires an IDE that supports compiling .NET based code (Ideally .NET 4.6+).
+Recommended IDE is Visual Studio 2017 (Community)

 - First Clone this repository using: `$ git clone https://github.com/architdate/PKHeX-Plugins.git`
 - Right click on the solution and click `Rebuild All`